pang-apps/pang-apps-monitor-mysqlmariadb/README.md

 # prever-apps-monitor-mysqlmariadb
-Mysql and Mariadb monitoring application for Traffic, Queries per second, Reads/Writes per second, And more.
+Mysql and Mariadb monitoring application for Traffic, Queries per second, Reads/Writes per second and more.
 You can monitor and access your database using prever.io cloud web service on mobile, tablet and Laptop anywhere.

 ## Screen shot